cloudcreativity/ddd-modules/docs/guide/concepts/modularisation.md

 the module from the monolith.

 If the module has a **shared** namespace, it is moved to a Composer package.
-This means it can be required by both the bounded context and the consumer code.
+This means it can be required by both the microservice that contains the module and the consumer code.

-The **bounded context namespace** would be _lifted and shifted_ to the `Modules` namespace in the microservice codebase.
+The **application, domain and infrastructure namespaces** would be _lifted and shifted_ to the `Modules` namespace in the microservice codebase.
 If there is a shared package, that can be installed into the microservice via Composer.

 The **consumer namespace** would be moved to a Composer package.
 This means any other module (including those split to other microservices) can require it as needed.
 This consumer package represents the allowed coupling to the